 When conducting roof checks, safety is always important and a priority.
 Always wear all kinds of protective clothing including gloves and goggles.
 Roofs are dangerous places to walk on, and one could slip very fast and fall from a wet and damaged roof.
 It is always advisable to hire a contractor to conduct the inspections for you.

 Irrespective of the velocity of the high winds experienced in your area, roof damage is bound to occur.
 When building a house, it is essential to ask yourself.
 “If a tornado or hurricane occurred today, would my roof withstand it?”
 If the answer is no, then you need to seek out professionals for a better roof.
 A house is no good with a damaged roof no matter the extent of the damage.

 The Roof Replacement Pros can handle any type of wind damage you may have, and will work with the insurance companies to cover the cost associated with repairing or replacing your roof when caused by severe weather such as high winds.
-We currently have roofing contractors available to help you with any type of roof damage in Rockville, Columbia, Montgomery Village, Frederick, Germantown, Gaithersburg, Olney, Potomac, Silver Spring and Wheaton.
+We currently have roofing contractors available to help you with any type of roof damage in Rockville, Columbia, Montgomery Village, Thurmont, Bowie, Frederick, Germantown, Gaithersburg, Olney, Potomac, Silver Spring, Wheaton and Baltimore.
 If your home has been damaged by high winds and heavy rains, contact us before you contact your insurance company.
 We know what they are looking for when it comes time to approve or deny your insurance claim.